Advertiser Disclosure

 In no particular order, these are the most fuel-efficient hybrid and all-electric vehicles in the North American auto market this year.

-All-electric vehicles are eligible for federal tax credits worth up to $7,500 per vehicle and may be eligible for state tax credits as well.
+All-electric and plug-in hybrid vehicles may be eligible for federal tax credits worth up to $7,500 per new vehicle and up to $4,000 for used vehicles, though important limitations apply around part sourcing and not all EVs are eligible.
+They may be eligible for state tax credits as well.

 1. Chevrolet Bolt EV